the-full-stack/fsdl-text-recognizer/instructions/lab2.md

-# Lab 2: Line prediction
+# Lab 2: Line text recognizer

 ## Goal of the lab